-Agnieszka Piotrowska is an award winning filmmaker, author and theorist.
+Agnieszka Piotrowska is a British (Polish born) award winning filmmaker, author and theorist.
+She is particularly well known for her iconic documentary Married to the Eiffel Tower (2008) about women who love objects and not people.
 She worked in the industry for many years making films for the BBC, Channel 4, Channel Five, National Geographic and Discovery before in 2012 obtaining her PhD at Birkbeck, University of London, in psychoanalysis and film under the supervision of Stephen Frosh and Laura Mulvey.
-Her doctoral thesis and subsequent book Psychoanalysis and Ethics in Documentary Film (2014) interrogates power and love in the documentary encounter – a theme that recurs throughout her creative and academic work.
+Her doctoral thesis and subsequent book Psychoanalysis and Ethics in Documentary Film (2014) interrogates transference and asymmetrical power relationships– themes that recur throughout her creative and academic work.

 Since 2012 Piotrowska has embarked on a series of films set in Harare, Zimbabwe, partly based on research initiated by an arts grant from the British Council.
 The work explores the dynamics of history, identity, memory and gender-relations in a post-colonial culture and includes a number of works such as Lovers in Time or How we didn’t get arrested in Harare (2015), an internationally acclaimed experimental documentary exploring issues of freedom of speech and post-traumatic cultural identity.
 Her fiction feature film Escape (2016) tells the story of a mixed race young man from London, arriving in Harare to locate his father and family roots, and finding more than he had bargained for.
 The film was acclaimed internationally.
 A new film Repented (2019) based on Stanley Makuwe’s play Finding Temeraire (which Piotrowska also directed in Harare) explores intense personal relationships against the backdrop of colonial subjugation.